CruelMoney/cude-animations/README.md

 # cudeAnimations.js
 cudeAnimations is a dependency-free, lightweight simple JavaScript library that can be used to create custom animations.

+The minified library weights 14kb, where 8kb of those is a promise polyfill.
+If needed a new build can be made without the polyfill at 6kb.

 cudeAnimations.js supports all browsers.

 ## [Try the demos](https://cruelmoney.github.io/cude-animations/)